PowerlessCube/week6_weekend_homework_js_record_store/README.md

 - Give the RecordStore a balance i.e. cash in bank.
 (X)
 - Add some records to your RecordStore.
 (X)
 - Create a method that lists the inventory.
 (X)
 - Create a method so that the RecordStore can sell a record.
-Adjust the cash in bank to take into account the price of the record sold
+Adjust the cash in bank to take into account the price of the record sold (X)
 - Create a method that reports on the financial situation of the store.
 Cash and value of inventory.
+(X)
 - Create a RecordCollector (or customer) constructor who can buy and sell records.
+(X)
-- Use TDD all the way through!
+- Use TDD all the way through! (x)

 ## Optional extra
 - If you choose to, you can use lodash for enumerable functionality.
+(X)